EuroBasket Women 2019

 The 2019 European Women Basketball Championship, commonly called EuroBasket Women 2019, was the 37th edition of the continental tournament in women's basketball, sanctioned by the FIBA Europe.
-The tournament was co-held in Latvia and Serbia from 27 June to 7 July 2019.
+The tournament was co-held in Riga, Latvia and Belgrade, Serbia from 27 June to 7 July 2019.

 Spain won their second consecutive and fourth overall title after defeating France 86–66 in the final.